storybookjs/ember/docs/writing-tests/introduction.md

 To test a component in isolation, you often have to mock data, dependencies, or even network requests.
 Check out our guide on [mocking in Storybook](../writing-stories/build-pages-with-storybook.md#mocking-connected-components) for more info.

-Storybook also comes with tools, [test runners](./test-runner.md), and [handy integrations](./importing-stories-in-tests.md) with the larger JavaScript ecosystem to expand your UI test coverage.
+Storybook also comes with tools, [a test runner](./test-runner.md), and [handy integrations](./importing-stories-in-tests.md) with the larger JavaScript ecosystem to expand your UI test coverage.
 These docs detail how you can use Storybook for UI testing.

 - [**Test runner**](./test-runner.md) to automatically test your entire Storybook and catch broken stories.
 - [**Visual tests**](./visual-testing.md) capture a screenshot of every story then compare it against baselines to detect appearance and integration issues